Chas McCormick Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.18 team ERA ranks 16th among all MLB pitching staffs.
+- The Rangers have the 17th-ranked team ERA across all league pitching staffs (4.25).

 © 2023 Data Skrive.
 All rights reserved.